MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q1.
 How much data does Viva Insights collect?

 A1.
-Workplace Analytics initially collects and processes 13 months' worth of data for Viva Insights.
+Initially 13 months' worth of data is collected and processed for Viva Insights.
 Through weekly refreshes, the system continues to increase this history until 27 months’ worth of data is collected.
 As a Microsoft customer, you can file a request, such as for security reasons, to provide Viva Insights with less than this default amount; in that case, the minimum amount that can be collected is one month.

 ##### Q2.
 Does Viva Insights support a separate data environment that adheres to compliance and regulatory requirements such as those required by the government?

 A2.
-Workplace Analytics is not available in data cloud environments that Microsoft maintains for government agencies.
+Advanced insights in Workplace Analytics is not available in data cloud environments that Microsoft maintains for government agencies.

 ### Language support